ncphillips/ncphillips/README.md

 Working under Dr. Scott Bateman to research crowdwork.

  * Created **meanjs-crowdflower**, a web service for linking together Crowdflower Job's into workflows.
- * Created **crowdstudy**, a Node project for running crowdwork related experiments.
-The experiments were created with React.
+ * Created **crowdstudy**, a Node/React project for running crowdwork related experiments.

 ### Robertson Library Programmer - May to August 2014
 Developed three Drupal modules for the Islandora project, and used those module's to help build the new [UPEI Marine & Natural Products Lab](http://www.upeikerrlab.ca/) website.